biodunalfet/biodunalfet.github.io/_posts/2016-12-22-android-motion-touch-feedback.md

 It can be implemented in the following ways <br />
-1. For simple bounded ripple effects on your view, set its background to `?android:attr/selectableItemBackground`.
+1. For simple bounded ripple effects on your view, set its background to `?android:attr/selectableItemBackground`. <br />
 2. For unbounded ripple effect, set the view's background to `?android:attr/selectableItemBackgroundBorderless`.
 The ripple effect extends beyond the originating view and ends at the bounds of its immediate non null parent.
-This requires API >= 21.
+This requires API >= 21. <br />
 3. Using a `RippleDrawable`.
 (Requires API >= 21) <br />
  A `RippleDrawable` can be used in two ways, xml and Java.

 Before we proceed, it's important to understand what a _Mask_ is.
 A mask is a layer that defines the bounds of the ripple effect

-For an unbounded ripple effect (with no mask)
+..* For an unbounded ripple effect (with no mask)
 {% highlight java %}
 <?xml version="1.0" encoding="utf-8"?>
 <ripple android:color="@color/unbounded_ripple"